Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

 local_rank
 ~~~~~~~~~~~
 The local_rank of this LightningModule.
-Lightning saves logs, weights etc only from global_rank = 0.
+Lightning saves logs, weights etc. only from global_rank = 0.
 You
-normally do not need to use this property
+usually do not need to use this property

 Local rank refers to the rank on that machine.
 For example, if using 10 machines, the GPU at index 0 on each machine
 has local_rank = 0.

 -----------